About Prairie View Physiotherapy

 MPT, CAFCI, CIDN

-Sumita Hintz is one of the founding partners of Prairie View Physiotherapy.
+Sumita Hintz is owner and founder of Prairie View Physiotherapy.
 She is of mixed heritage, having a Canadian mother & British father, but having spent her childhood & teenage years in Asia.
 She moved to Canada for her post-secondary education, beginning with a BA from Bethany College, Hepburn, & concluding with a Master in Physical Therapy from the University of Saskatchewan, graduating in 2014.
 She received the Elisa Rieder Memorial Award for the highest academic standing in physical therapy courses directly related to community & Aboriginal health.

 Due to her upbringing in countries where health care was limited & not available to a large portion of the population, Sumita’s focus is to bring healthcare & rehabilitation support to those in her surrounding community – especially those facing mobility challenges due to an injury or neurological condition.